matthewcook333/AnimatedArt-notebook/December 7.md

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the labor?**

+1.25 hours on critique

+1 hour working on speed sliders

 ## Post-critique summary